poissoncorp/WaterLeveler/README.md

 # WaterLeveler

-Water Leveler is a solution for to ACM2001F [problem]
+Water Leveler is a solution for to ACM2001F [Problem]
 - I've created an algotithm which solves the problem in object-oriented way
 - I've extended the Cisterns shapes possibilities by Cone,Cylinder and Sphere shaped water tanks
 - Everything has been visualized using Unity 3D Engine